mesosphere/spark-build/docs/quick-start.md

 ---
 post_title: Quick Start
 menu_order: 0
-enterprise: 'yes'
+enterprise: 'no'
 ---

-1. Install DC/OS Spark via the DC/OS CLI:
+1. Install DC/OS Spark via the DC/OS CLI. **Note:** If you are using Enterprise DC/OS, you may need to follow additional instructions.
+See the Install and Customize section for more information.

         $ dcos package install spark